richard-pius/Solkie-OS/README.md

 ---

+You can dowload the iso with this link: https://drive.google.com/file/d/1feCy96xkDLpCPU4yAK2wovpzy1SV8OGI/view?usp=sharing

 ## 🤝 Contributing
 Feel free to fork this repo, suggest new packages for the "Solkie Stack," or report issues you find during the build process!